DalSoft/DalSoft.RestClient/README.md

 ```

 ## The dynamic return type
-The dynamic return type from a HTTP verb method is a type that represents the content of the resource you have performed an action on.
+The dynamic return type from a HTTP method is a type deserialized from the content of the resource you have performed a request on.
 For example:

 ```cs
  dynamic client = new RestClient("http://jsonplaceholder.typicode.com");